AidenR5/ap-cs-project-site1/README.md

 # ap-cs-project-site1
-First attempt at a website i guess
+First attempt at a website i guess (While being shown how to do it)